-The branch gas supply line to the water heater should be clean, properly sized, steel pipe or other approved gas piping material.
+The branch gas supply line to the water heater should be clean 1/2" black steel pipe or other approved gas piping material.

-A union or ANSI design certified semirigid or flexible gas appliance connector should be installed in the gas line close to the water heater.
+A ground joint union or ANSI design certified semi-rigid or flexible gas appliance connector should be installed in the gas line close to the water heater.
 The National Fuel Gas Code (NFGC) mandates a manual gas shut-off valve: See (NFGC) for complete instructions.

-If flexible connectors are used, the maximum length shall not exceed 36" (91.4 cm) and must meet the requirements in ANSI Z21.24/CSA 6.10-Connectors for Gas Appliances.
+If flexible connectors are used, the maximum length shall not exceed 36".

+If lever type gas shutoffs are used, they shall be T-Handle type.

 Compound used on the threaded joints of the gas piping must be of the type resistant to the action of LP gas.
 Use compound sparingly on male threads only.
 Where a sediment trap is not incorporated as part of the appliance, a sediment trap shall be installed downstream of the equipment shutoff valve as close to the inlet of the appliance as practical at the time of the appliance installation.
 The sediment trap shall be either a tee fitting with a capped nipple in the bottom outlet or other device recognized as an effective sediment trap.

-Do not use excessive force over [31.5 ft. lbs.
-(42.7 Nm)] in tightening the pipe joint at the gas control inlet, particularly if teflon pipe compound is used, as the valve body may be damaged.
+DO NOT use excessive force (over 31.5 ft•lbs.) in tightening the pipe joint at the gas control (thermostat) inlet, particularly if Teflon pipe compound is used, as the valve body may be damaged.

-The inlet gas pressure to the water heater must not exceed 14.0 in. w.c.
-(3.5 kPa) w.c. for natural gas.
+The inlet gas pressure to the water heater must not exceed 14" w.c. for natural gas, or 14" w.c. for LP gas.
 For purposes of input adjustment, the minimum inlet gas pressure (with main burner on) is shown on the water heater rating plate.
 If high or low gas pressures are present, contact your gas supplier for correction.